hwu28/xyz-language/README.md

 xyz-language
 ============

-A simple calculator, that ended up becoming a programming language
+A simple calculator that ended up becoming a programming language